 - Now pick an experimental variable, such as the initial volume of water in the pot, the kind of pot, how high to turn on the stove.
 Change this variable and repeat the experiment.
 Change this same variable at least one more time and do the experiment again.

 - How long did it take each pot of water to boil?

 - How long did it take each one to cool back down?

-- Eyeball a best fit function to the the water-heating-up data for each experiment.
+- Eyeball a best fit function to the water-heating-up data for each experiment.
 What do these functions look like (linear? curved? could you write an equation down to describe them?)
 What is indicated by the shapes of these functions?
 Were they affected by the changes you made between experiments?

-- Eyeball a best fit function to the the water-cooling-down data for each experiment.
+- Eyeball a best fit function to the water-cooling-down data for each experiment.
 What do these functions look like?
 Are they all similar to each other?
 Do they have the same form as the water-heating-up functions?
 Discuss why or why not.

 - Describe which experimental variable you changed and how the change you made affected your results.